Physics of whistles: Hole tone (teapot whistle, bird call)

 The steady flow from a circular orifice can be converted to an oscillatory flow by adding a downstream plate with a circular hole aligned with the orifice.
 Small perturbations in the flow at the hole feedback to the orifice cause a variable volumetric flow rate through the downstream hole because of the symmetry of the feedback.
-The disturbance in the jet is a symmetric vortex ring that moves at some speed slower than the mean jet speed until it encounters the hole, and some fluid is forced through it, resulting in a monopole-like sound field in the half-space outside.
+The disturbance in the jet is a symmetric vortex ring that moves at some speed slower than the mean jet speed until it encounters the hole, and some fluid is forced through it, resulting in a monopoly-like sound field in the half-space outside.
 The figure on the right shows a schematic of the geometry.

 To invoke dynamic similarity, the characteristic speed in a study was chosen to be the average speed U of the jet at the orifice and the characteristic length was chosen to be the orifice diameter δ.
 Tests were made at five spacing distances h/δ from the orifice.
 Two scaling laws were used: the Strouhal number was graphed as a function of the Reynolds number.
 The results are shown in the figure on the right.

 The frequency of the tone is determined by how often a vortex encountered the hole while moving at some speed u less than the initial jet speed.
 Since the jet slowed as it proceeded toward the hole, the speed of the vortex slowed with it, so the frequency and Strouhal number were greater at closer spacing.
 The Strouhal-number data showed clearly the almost linear relation between frequency and initial jet speed.
 In four of the distances tested, there were jumps between stage I and stage II.
 The hysteresis loops are clear indications of the complex nature of the jet instability gain structure.

 The uniformity of the measured sound field for this whistle confirmed its monopole-like nature.
 Measurements of speed dependence of the sound level showed it to be very close to U4, further confirming the monopole nature of the source.
-At these speeds and spacings, the feedback was normally class II, but reflecting surfaces as far away as 3 meters and with proper phasing, controlled the tone, converting the feedback to class III.
+At these speeds and spacing, the feedback was normally class II, but reflecting surfaces as far away as 3 meters and with proper phasing, controlled the tone, converting the feedback to class III.

 The hole tone is also known as the teapot whistle.
 They found that above a Reynolds number of 2000, hole tone operation occurred with symmetric vortex evolution and a constant Strouhal number with Reynolds number.
 At lower speeds, the cylindrical volume responded as a Helmholtz resonator.
 Baron Rayleigh was aware of this whistle; it was called the bird call then.
 In Australia, there is the Tenterfield fox whistle and the traditional fox whistle that appear to operate as hole tones.